 New community space opens for Hay residents

-Exciting times are ahead for the 'town of books' with the opening of a brand new flexible community space on 18 June which will incorporate the library and open up opportunities for residents and community groups to come together and utilise a community resource for a multitude of activities.
+Exciting times are ahead for the 'town of books' with the opening of a brand new flexible community space on 18th June 2018.
+The space will incorporate the library and open up opportunities for residents and community groups to come together and use a community resource for a multitude of activities.

 The flexible community space can be hired out and is quickly and easily rearranged for meetings and other activities that can operate outside of the main opening hours.

 Councillor Rachel Powell, Portfolio Holder for young people, culture and leisure said:

 "Providing a modern community resource like this in Hay will create all manner of opportunities for voluntary and resident groups.
 It will also allow our partner agencies to work alongside us and provide new and exciting activities for people to enjoy, all within one building.

 We are pleased to announce that the after school club has already secured space every Monday - Thursday until 4.30pm to provide pupils with a range of fun activities after their school day has finished.
 This provision will support a number of working parents in the community."